john-d-pelingo/react-window-assistant/README.md

 ## Quick Setup

-Install all of the application's dependencies:
+Install all the application's dependencies:

 `npm install` or `yarn install`

 Next, you can start the application in a local environment with:

-`npm install` or `yarn start`
+`npm dev` or `yarn dev`

 The browser should automatically open to `http://localhost:3000` which will display the application running.